Sporting Dogs

 About the Flat-Coated Retriever

-The Flat-Coated Retriever is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Flat-Coated Retriever is best matched with experienced owners.
+The Flat-Coated Retriever is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Flat-Coated Retriever is best matched with experienced owners.
 Typically standing 22 inches to 24 inches tall at the shoulder and weighing 55 to 70 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Flat-Coated Retriever brings a distinct combination of traits that sets it apart.
 The Flat-Coated Retriever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Flat-Coated Retriever loves being close to its people and forms strong bonds with every member of the household.